 Figure 1.
 Land cover data from the National Land Cover Dataset for the entire LMU.

 Most of the developed, open space and hay/pasture are near the eastern border on private land.
 Cultivated crops would include orchards, mostly apple and peach.

 Table 2.
 Miles of roads by category on state forest land in this LMU.
 Road categories are described on p.
 199 of the 2016 SFRMP.
-Piney Mountain Ridge Road essentially bisects the LMU from Route 30 to the Bendersville Road.
-This entire road is gated during the winter for ATV riding in the northern section north of the Shippensburg Road and in the spring for nesting turkeys and other wildlife.

 Road Category Total Miles

 Z1 - Public Use Road 26

 Z2 - Drivable Trail 0

-Z3 - Administrative Road 33
+Z3 - Administrative Road (gated) 33

 Total 60